Billy Alexander – Guitar Teacher

 Diana has a great deal of fun sharing her music, rhythm and performance skills with Journey students and works towards encouraging each child to unfold their own unique relationship with music and creative arts.
 She loves Journey’s dedication to weaving a myriad of arts into the curriculum and is continually inspired by the compassionate, deeply dedicated teachers and staff she works with.

-Diana and her husband Michael have three Journey educated children, now ages 19, 17 & 13.
+Diana and her husband Michael have three Journey educated children.
 As a founding parent of Journey School, Diana fondly remembers sharing music with the very first class of Journey school – now college age!
 Ten years later, while exhaling after completing USM’s masters program in Spiritual Psychology, she was called (literally & figuratively!) to share her joy of music with Journey once again.

 Diana has 30 years of experience in the Performing Arts, in many genres of music.
 She received numerous awards during her years on stage, from her town in New England to San Francisco – culminating in her solo act at York Hotel’s prestigious Plush Room Cabaret.
 Over the years she garnered many favorable reviews, including two in the San Francisco Chronicle before her move to Orange County, but adds that none of these experiences compare to her delight in guiding Journey students into the fullness of their own musical talents.